Why is this medication prescribed?

 How should this medicine be used?

-Fidaxomicin comes as a tablet to take by mouth.
-It is usually taken with or without food two times a day for 10 days.
+Fidaxomicin comes as a tablet and as an suspension (liquid) to take by mouth.
+It is usually taken with or without food two times a day (approximately 12 hours apart) for 10 days.
 Take fidaxomicin at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take fidaxomicin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 You should begin to feel better during the first few days of treatment with fidaxomicin.
 If your symptoms do not improve or get worse, call your doctor.